-So, you have to create either: 274 pages which earns $1 a day OR 548 pages which earns 50 cents a day OR 1096 pages which earns 25 cents a day (which sounds reasonable, right?).
-Let’s say you have 1,096 high quality blogposts and you earn $0.25 per click from AdSense.
+So, you have to create either: 274 pages that earn $1 a day OR 548 pages that earn 50 cents a day OR 1,096 pages that earn 25 cents a day (which sounds reasonable, right?).
+Let’s say you have 1,096 high quality blog posts and you earn $0.25 per click from AdSense.

 I have analyzed the traffic and AdSense stats (using Google Image Search) of several websites including my own blogs and websites.